-- Define a vector to store the amount of fruits and another one to store their prices.

-- There are 5 green apples, 14 red apples, 30 bananas and 4 melons

-- An apple costs 0.5 cents, a banana 1.0 euro, a melon
+- Define a vector to store the amount of fruits and another one to store their prices. - There are 5 green apples, 14 red apples, 30 bananas and 4 melons - An apple costs 0.5 cents, a banana 1.0 euro, a melon 3 euros - Use vector operations/functions to calculate what is: - The total amount of fruits? - The total number of fruit types? - The total price of all fruits?

-3 euros

-- Use vector operations/functions to calculate what is:

-- The total amount of apples?

-- The total amount of fruits?

-- The total number of fruit types?

-- The total price of all fruits?

-- The maximum amount of any fruit?

-- Use logical operators to answer the following questions. - Which fruit types have more than 5 units? - Which fruit types you can buy all items with 10 euros? - Which fruit type has the least amount of units? - Which fruit types cost less than the average fruit cost?
+- Use functions or logical operators to answer the following questions: - Which fruit types have more than 5 units? - Which fruit types you can buy all items with 10 euros? - Which fruit type has the least amount of units?